Resource: aws_instance#

 Each of the network_interface

-However, because the network interface is attached at boot-time, replacing/modifying the network interface WILL trigger a recreation of the EC2 Instance.
+However, because the network interface is attached at boot-time, replacing/modifying the network interface WILL trigger a recreation of the EC2 instance.

 If you should need at any point to detach/modify/re-attach a network interface to the instance, use the aws_network_interface